phylum-dev/phylum-analyze-pr-action/README.md

 [phylum_kb]: https://docs.phylum.io/knowledge_base/faq

-### Why does Phylum report a failing status check if it shows a successful analysis comment?
+### Why does Phylum report a failing status check if it shows successful analysis?

-It is possible to get a successful Phylum analysis comment on the PR **and also** have the Phylum action report a failing status check.
+It is possible to get a successful Phylum analysis on the PR **and also** have the Phylum action report a failing status check.
 This happens when one or more dependency files fails the filtering process while at least one dependency file passes the filtering process **and** the Phylum analysis.

 The failing status check is meant to serve as an indication to the repository owner that an issue exists with at least